The Future of Maine’s Fisheries: Threats Posed by Federal Budget Cuts

 - Paul Dest, Director, Wells National Estuarine Research Reserve

 - Ivy Frignoca, Casco Baykeeper, Friends of Casco Bay

 - Richard Nelson, lobsterman and member of the Maine Ocean Acidification Commission

 - Emily Tucker, Fisheries Policy Analyst, Maine Coast Fishermen’s Association

-Light refreshments will be served starting at 5:30 p.m. and the program will begin at 6:00 p.m.
-This event is co-sponsored by the Natural Resources Council of Maine and Maine Conservation Voters.
+This event was co-sponsored by the Natural Resources Council of Maine and Maine Conservation Voters.